 21.0 Specific safeguarding issues

 All staff have an awareness of safeguarding issues.
-They are aware that these safeguarding issues may not directly involve the child in our school but could be happening to their siblings or parents this includes the importance of understanding intra-familial harms and support for siblings where there is intrafamilial harm.
+They are aware that these safeguarding issues may not directly involve the child in our school but could be happening to their siblings or parents this includes the importance of understanding intrafamilial harms and support for siblings where there is intrafamilial harm.
 They are also aware that some issues could be happening in the lives of staff members.

-Staff are supported in accessing and completing the relevant screening tools.
+Staff are supported in accessing and completing the relevant screening tools:

+CE SCP Multi-Agency Toolkit

-As a listening school staff would pick up on these issues and would know how to identify and respond to:
+As a school that promotes a strong culture of safeguarding and being alert to the signs and indicators of abuse and harm in children, staff would be aware of the following issues identified in Keeping Children Safe in Education 2024 (Part One and Annexe B) and would know how to identify and respond to them:

 Physical Abuse

 Sexual Abuse including sexual violence and sexual harassment